KevinGimbel/darg/README.md

 - [License](#license)
 <!-- END mktoc -->

-Minimal effor arg parser, just enough to get [https://github.com/kevingimbel/license-cli](https://github.com/kevingimbel/license-cli) working.
+Minimal effort arg parser, just enough to get [https://github.com/kevingimbel/license-cli](https://github.com/kevingimbel/license-cli) working.
 You probably do not want to use this in your scripts.

 ## Usage